Xenios91/Subreddit-Scraper/README.md

 Details:

 Currently working on this, currently it only creates a csv file of all post urls from a subreddit and additional data about them.
-The next step will be to extract all comments from post.
+The next step will be to extract all comments from post for NLP.

-TLDR; I just switched this to use PRAW, it originally was created using beautiful soup and selenium.
+I just switched this to use PRAW, it originally was created using beautiful soup and selenium.

 Why is this a thing?
 Because machine learning and data analysis is fun.